Water Softener Installation Cost

 UV Filters

 These systems are purpose-built for the purification of water to kill bacteria and viruses.
 These are not really required for homes fed by main water networks but are crucial for those that are fed by wells or private supplies.
-However, again, these filters will not soften water, they are only designed to sterilise it.
-They cost between £200-£700.

-Hiring Contractors Checklist for Water Softener Installation
+Checklist: Hiring a Tradesperson for a Water Softener Installation

 Hiring the right plumber or tradesperson is crucial to the success of any project, and it’s worth investing a fair amount of time in finding the best fit.
 Here are some key tips for selecting and hiring the right expert:

-• Compare Multiple Quotes: Whatever you do, don’t settle for the first estimate you receive.
+• Compare Multiple Quotes — Whatever you do, don’t settle for the first estimate you receive.
 Instead, contact several plumbers for quotes to get a fair price comparison.
 Not only will this ensure you get a fair price, but it will also allow you to hear a variety of ideas and solutions for your project.

-• Check Reviews and Testimonials: Platforms like Google and Checkatrade are purpose-built to find good tradespeople.
+• Check Reviews and Testimonials — Platforms like Google and Checkatrade are purpose-built to find good tradespeople.
 It has never been easier to see what others have to say about a tradesperson’s work.

-• Word of Mouth: Personal recommendations still remain invaluable.
+• Word of Mouth — Personal recommendations still remain invaluable.
 Ask around, especially if friends or neighbours have recently completed similar projects.

-• Experience with Water Softeners and WRAS Compliance: It is crucial that you pick a plumber who has solid experience in installing these units and who has a sound understanding of WRAS compliance.
+• Experience with Water Softeners and WRAS Compliance — It is crucial that you pick a plumber who has solid experience in installing these units and who has a sound understanding of WRAS compliance.
 Working with a home's water system is serious work that needs someone confident to complete.

 Removing the old water softener, if there is one, should be carried out carefully.
 Firstly, if there is any corrosion or rust, you don’t want this spilt into the supply.